NadavShabtai13/test2/README.md

 `IBKR_PORT`, `IBKR_CLIENT_ID`.

 **Before real money** (mandatory): validate on long history + walk-forward, then paper-trade for weeks.
-Strategies found on 2 months of data are research artifacts, not trade plans. `live-signal` uses Yahoo (delayed ~15 min); swap in the broker's live bars for real intraday execution.
+The default 720-day ingest is the minimum serious window for long hourly MAs; shorter samples are research artifacts, not trade plans. `live-signal` uses Yahoo (delayed ~15 min); swap in the broker's live bars for real intraday execution.

 ## Notes